Table of Contents

 Thanks to emerging technologies like artificial intelligence (AI), the ability to reach a whole new level of engagement with customers has dramatically improved.

-How to Develop a Successful Omnichannel Customer Engagement Strategy
+How to Create a Successful Omnichannel Customer Engagement Strategy

 Now that you have an in-depth understanding of omnichannel customer engagement, here are 5 steps to help build your own omnichannel strategy:

 1. Determine Which Channels Your Customers are Using

 A successful omnichannel marketing strategy doesn’t require you to jump on every channel available.
 Instead, you only need to invest in the channels that your customers use.
 The best way to go about this is to revisit your buyer personas and determine where your customers are interacting with your brand.
 This will help you figure out which channels are best suited for your omnichannel strategy.

 Next, it’s important to map out your customer journey from one channel to the next so there are no gaps in your strategy.
 As you are mapping out your customer journeys (there are multiple!), ask yourself this: How does each channel stand on its own, and how will it lead to another channel?
 How does each channel ultimately get the customer to purchase?